Advaita Vedanta: That you are

 Up.I.174: "Through such sentences as "Thou art That" one knows one's own Atman, the Witness of all the internal organs."
 Up.I.18.190: "Through such sentences as "[Thou art] the Existent" [...] right knowledge concerning the inner Atman will become clearer."
-Up.I.18.193-194: "In the sentence "Thou art That" [...] [t]he word "That" means inner Atman."
+Up.I.18.193–194: "In the sentence "Thou art That" [...] [t]he word "That" means inner Atman."

 The statement "tat tvam asi" sheds the false notion that Atman is different from Brahman.
-According toNakamura, the non-duality of atman and Brahman "is a famous characteristic of Sankara's thought, but it was already taught by Sundarapandya" (c.600 CE or earlier).
+According to Nakamura, the non-duality of atman and Brahman "is a famous characteristic of Sankara's thought, but it was already taught by Sundarapandya" (c.600 CE or earlier).
 Shankara cites Sundarapandya in his comments to Brahma Sutra verse I.1.4:

 When the metaphorical or false atman is non-existent, [the ideas of my] child, [my] body are sublated.
 Therefore, when it is realized that 'I am the existent Brahman, atman, how can anyduty exist?

 From this, and a large number of other accordances, Nakamura concludes that Shankar was not an original thinker, but "a synthesizer of existing Advaita and the rejuvenator, as well as a defender, of ancient learning."